mrets/Help/certificates_tab.md

 -   Account: Where the RECs are currently located.
 For more, see Accounts Tab: An Introduction
 -   M-RETS ID: The identification number of your generator.
--   Project: The name of your generator.
+-   Generator: The name of your generator.
 For more, see Projects Tab: An Introduction
 -   Fuel Type: Solar, Wind, Hydro, etc.
 -   Vintage: When the RECs were created
 -   Location: The location of your generator
--   Type: The type of certificate, most likely REC
 -   Eligibility: This column will display for which programs these RECs are eligible
 -   Quantity: The number of RECs issued
--   RRC Adjusted Quantity:  This is specific to the Wisconsin RRC program.
-Not sure what the Wisconsin RRC program is?
-Then this most likely can be ignored.
+-   Serial Numbers: The unique number assigned for each MWh reported to M-RETS
+-   Details: Additional information on the REC batch

 <br>